-The Baruch College mailroom regularly processes the faculty's professional mail.
-To be processed, such mail must be in Baruch envelopes and have the name and box number of the sender as part of the return address.
+The Baruch College mailroom regularly processes the college’s business mail.
+To be processed, mail must be in Baruch envelopes and have the name and department box number of the sender as part of the return address.
 Without this information the mailroom will not process your mail.

-Packages also must be in Baruch envelopes.
-Overseas packages weighing more than 1 lb. must have a custom's form attached.
-The form can be obtained from the mailroom or any post office (PS Form 2976-Declaration of Content).
-This form must be signed by the sender while standing in front of the US Postal Clerk, who is responsible for verifying the identity of the individual sending the package.
+Flats and small packages should be in Baruch envelopes.
+Overseas packages weighing more than one pound must have a custom's form attached.
+This form can be obtained from the mailroom or any post office.
+Use PS Form 2976-Declaration of Content for packages between one and four pounds or PS Form 2976A for packages of four or more pounds.
+This form must be signed by the sender while standing in front of the US Postal Clerk or Baruch Mailroom staff, who will be responsible for verifying the identity of the individual sending the package.

-Any mail that requires postage of more than $10 will not be processed without the approval of a Chair and the Dean.
-This is true of all Express mail as well.
-Express mail is expensive, so we are all asked to minimize its use by sending our mail in a timely fashion.
+Any mail that requires postage of more than $20 and all international express mail will not be processed without the approval of a Chair and the Dean, or the equivalent for administrative offices.
+Express mail is costly, so we are all asked to minimize its use by sending our mail in a timely fashion.

-The Baruch Mail Center lacks sufficient personnel to carry individual letters or packages to the post office.
-Express mail, Certified, Registered, or any mail weighing one pound or more, must be delivered to the post office by the sender or a department employee.
-The US Postal Clerk will be responsible for verifying the identity of an individual sending any package of more than 1 lb.
+For an individual letter or package of Express, Certified, Registered, or any mail weighing one pound or more that requires immediate delivery to the post office: after obtaining its postage from the Baruch Mailroom, the sender or department employee should deliver said package to the post office.
+The USPS clerk will be responsible for verifying the identity of an individual sending any package of more than one pound.

 New York, NY 10010

-* Box numbers include the letter designation of the building in which the office is located (for list of buildings see the Introduction), followed by a room number (e.g. Box B8-250 means building B, which is the Vertical Campus, 8th floor, Room 250).
+* Box numbers include the letter designation of the building in which the office is located (for list of buildings see the Introduction of the faculty handbook), followed by a room number (e.g., Box B8-250 means building B, which is the Vertical Campus, 8th floor, Room 250).
 In many cases the correct box number is the room number of the departmental office.
-(See the online directory for the box numbers of members of the faculty, staff, and administration.)
+Please see the online directory for the box numbers of members of the faculty, staff, and administration.

-Questions regarding these procedures should be addressed to Philip Brinson (646-312-1462 or Philip_Brinson@baruch.cuny.edu) or other members of the mailroom staff.
+Questions regarding these procedures should be addressed to Juan Gonzalez (646)-312-1463 or Juan.Gonzalez@baruch.cuny.edu) or other members of the mailroom staff.